-Vendors might offer trials of their software on Cloud Marketplace, during which you can use the software without paying for the license.
-During the trial, you pay only for the infrastructure that you use.
-For each solution, you can sign up for one trial for every billing account.
+You can sign up for software trials from Cloud Marketplace, during which you can use the software without paying for the license.
+During the trial, you pay only for the Google Cloud infrastructure that you use.
+For each product, you can sign up for one trial for every billing account.

-Trials include a trial period and usage credit, set by the vendor.
+Trials include a trial period and usage credit, set by the provider.
 Your trial ends when you reach the credit limit, or when the trial period expires, whichever comes first.

-After your trial has ended, you can continue using the solution, and you are billed according to the pricing plan that you're on.
-If you want to end your trial before the trial period expires, cancel your subscription.
+After your trial has ended, you can continue using the software, and you are billed according to the pricing plan that you're on.
+If you want to end your trial before the trial period expires, cancel your plan.

 For an estimate of your monthly infrastructure charges, use the Google Cloud pricing calculator.